 - High-altitude vineyards (650–850m): Known for elegant wines with bright acidity and refined structure.

-According to mythology, Hercules accomplished the first of his ten Labors by killing the lion of Nemea.
+According to mythology, Hercules accomplished the first of his ten Labours by killing the Nemean Lion.

-In 576 BCE, the renowned sanctuary of Zeus was next to today’s site of ancient Nemea.
+In 576 BCE, the renowned sanctuary of Zeus stood near today’s site of ancient Nemea.
 The temple’s surrounding area had guesthouses, a bath, and a stadium where games were conducted biannually starting in 573 BCE.
-During the athletic competitions, a holy truce was declared to prohibit military conflict among the Greek cities, such as Olympia.
+During athletic competitions, a holy truce was declared to prohibit military conflict among the Greek cities, including Olympia.

 In Byzantine times, Nemea was frequently attacked by Slavs and Bulgarians, hindering their further advance.
 The Romans initially conquered Nemea and, afterwards, by the Turks.
 It was liberated in 1822 when the last Turkish troops withdrew.